syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Forms.md

 document.Close()

 {% endhighlight %}
+{% endtabs %}
 ## Flatten Form Fields

 You can flatten the loaded field by using the Flatten property of the PdfLoadedField class.
 A particular field or the whole form can be flattened using this class.
 While flattening a form field, Essential PDF removes the form field from the document and replaces it with graphical elements that picturizes the form field.

 The following code example illustrates this.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 //Loads the PDF document.